Derivatives and residual distribution of regularized M-estimators with application to adaptive tuning: Introduction

 This work leverages probabilistic results on functions of standard normal random variables \cite{bellec_zhang2019second_poincare}\cite[\S6, \S7]{bellec2020out_of_sample} which are consequences of Stein's formula \cite{stein1981estimation}.
-Consequently, the main limitation of our work is that it currently requires Gaussian design for the probabilistic results (on the other hand, the differentiability result \eqref{eq:differentiability-formulae} is deterministic and does not rely on any probabilistic assumption).
+Consequently, the main limitation of our work is that it currently requires Gaussian design for the probabilistic results, although simulations in \Cref{sec:rademacher-figures} suggest that the results hold for more general distributions, including design with Rademacher entries.
+On the other hand, the differentiability result \eqref{eq:differentiability-formulae} is deterministic and does not rely on any probabilistic assumption.